Mast Cell Activation and Histamine Intolerance

 When your immune system becomes hyperactive, mast cells release excess histamine and other chemicals that affect every organ system in the body.
 Remember that mast cells are found in all human tissues, and mast cell mediator receptors are found on almost every cell in the body, which means that over-activation of mast cells has the potential to affect every organ system.

-Mast Cell Activation Disorder presents clinically as a chronic, debilitating multisystem allergy and inflammatory symptoms, and has been associated with obesity, diabetes, skin conditions, irritable bowel syndrome (IBS), depression, and more.
+Mast Cell Activation Disorder presents clinically as a chronic, debilitating, multisystem allergy and inflammatory symptoms.
+It has been associated with obesity, diabetes, skin conditions, irritable bowel syndrome (IBS), depression, and more.

 Parasympathetic and Histamine Over-activation